 Remember that not many regular home insurance companies include emergency cover as standard.
 You’ll usually need to buy it as an add-on, and it won’t be as comprehensive as standalone home emergency cover can be.

-If you already have regular home emergency cover, check your policy to see what it includes.
 You need to make sure you won’t be paying for anything twice.

 Sometimes banks offer packaged current accounts which include home protect emergency cover.
 Check to see if yours does.